Liangliang-Shang/python/python-tutorial-0.md

 + Escaping Sequences & Continuing lines
   * \', \", \\, \t, \n
   * \
-    \ is the last character of the line in python, which means the next line continues the last line.
+    if \ is the last character of the line in python, which means the next line continues the last line.

 ```Python
 >>> print "Hello, \
 ... world!"